 It's far more common for someone to develop, say Alzheimer’s disease, or need long-term care than to die in a tragic plane crash, so people need to plan for these types of events.
-As an estate plan includes health directives and assigns power of attorney.
+An estate plan includes health directives and assigns power of attorney.

 Getting hung up over contingency agents

 Back to fears creeping up right before flying: While you should pick beneficiaries and agents for worst-case scenarios, it’s also not likely a plane will go down, killing your entire immediate family, said Quentara E. Costa, a certified financial planner at Pow Wow, LLC.
 People may also find themselves in a state of analysis paralysis picking a charity or next-tier beneficiaries if their immediate family dies in, say, a fire.

 “It’s not worth spending more than a few minutes mulling over options,” said Costa.
 “For instance, I’ve seen people agonize over beneficiary charity selections for weeks when it would mean the spouse and all four children would have to pass simultaneously in order for that to come into effect.”

 The 'once I do, I will die' syndrome